a-rilley/simple_pid_ros/README.md

 PID:
   - P is for proportional control.
 Proportional to the difference between the desired setpoint and the process variable ( SP - PV ).
   - I is for integral control.
 Integrates past values of proportional errors over time.
   - D is for derivative control.
-Estimates the future values of the proportional error based its current rate of change.
+Estimates the future values of the proportional error based on its current rate of change.